IBM/MAX-Image-Caption-Generator-Web-App/README.md

 To run the docker image, which automatically starts the model serving API, run:

 ```
-docker run -it -p 5000:5000 codait/max-image-caption-generator
+docker run -it -p 5000:5000 quay.io/codait/max-image-caption-generator
 ```

-This will pull a pre-built image from Docker Hub (or use an existing image if already cached locally) and run it.
+This will pull a pre-built image from Quay (or use an existing image if already cached locally) and run it.
 If you'd rather build the model locally you can follow the steps in the [model README](https://github.com/IBM/MAX-Image-Caption-Generator/blob/master/README.md#steps).